 There may be occasions when you want to keep your application running across multiple tests.
 For these cases, Squish provides the « startaut » tool.
-While its name has the word ‘start’ in it, this tool is very powerful, and can also be used to help Squish attach to an already running application. startaut needs to be used in coordination with a squishrunner and squisherver, to open a ‘hook’ IP server port for interacting with the AUT.
+While its name has the word ‘start’ in it, this tool is very powerful, and, in the case of « startwinaut », can also be used to help Squish attach to an already running application (see the option --window-title=). startaut needs to be used in coordination with a squishrunner and squisherver, to open a ‘hook’ IP server port for interacting with the AUT.
 While running all these processes on the same machine is known to work, so does running them on separate machines.
 The latter is a solution that helped numerous users who were not aware it was possible, so that is the focus of this article.

 We can identify 3 possible setups: